wetryingtodorock/getblock-docs/en/rpc-service/trx/rest/trx_wallet_broadcasttransaction.md

 ---
-title: trx:/wallet/broadcasttransaction \[POST\]
+title: /wallet/broadcasttransaction - TRON
-description: Broadcast the signed transaction
+description: Example code for the /wallet/broadcasttransaction rest method. Сomplete guide on how to use /wallet/broadcasttransaction rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters